HLS Event Scheduling Update

 Additional OES Costs

 The Office of Event Scheduling and Support does not charge for space or room setups.
-Unusual event needs will be charged to the billing code provided by the HLS event sponsor; in the case of student organizations, payments owed will be paid via check from your org bank account.
+Unusual event needs will be charged to the billing code provided by the HLS event sponsor; in the case of student organizations, payments owed will be paid via check /debit card from your org bank account.
 Additional event charges (not including a/v or catering) might include the following:

 - Rental orders for equipment not stocked by OES